m3z0id/AntiAntiAFK/README.md

 # AntiAntiAFK
-Simple Anti AntiAFK script made for Minecraft for Linux.
-Requires xdotool.
+Simple Anti AntiAFK script made for Minecraft. __Now only for Linux__